 research sample consisted of teachers from the different school levels; that is, from grade one to grade twelve.
 These schools have common characteristics in the KwaZulu Natal Province as a whole.
 Hence, the use of cluster sampling design was suitable for this research.
 Ten schools were selected for this The respondents consisted of +100 teachers.
-The data on biographical study. with respect the respondents included: age, to sex. religious denomination, educational level and teaching experience.
+The data on biographical study. respondents included: variables with respect to the age, sex, religious denomination, educational level and teaching experience.